-The easiest way to find big-money bets on penny stocks to watch (or stocks, in general) is to look at the SEC filings.
+The easiest way to find big-money bets on penny stocks (or stocks, in general) is to look at the SEC filings.
 Here are a few of the most frequently referenced when it comes to these types of transactions:

 Form 4 Filing